COLLEGE OF COMPUTING AND DIGITAL MEDIA

 Of these, 12 are offered completely online.

-• CDM's Institute for Professional Development (IPD) offers certificate programs in areas of information technology ranging in length from two-11 weeks for IT professionals.
-IPD offers certificate programs in big data, data science, cloud computing, management, SQL, SQL Server, IPv6, Java, and .NET.
+• CDM's Institute for Professional Development (IPD) offers certificate programs in areas of information technology ranging in length from two to 11 weeks for IT professionals.
+IPD offers certificate programs in big data, data science, cloud computing, computer networks, IT management, and mobile and web development.
 More than 16,000 professionals have completed IPD programs.

 • The DePaul Center for Data Mining and Predictive Analytics (DaMPA) is an applied research center that focuses on the applications of data mining.
 The center is a joint venture involving faculty from the School of Computing and the Department of Marketing.
 It combines the curricular resources of these entities in data mining, predictive analytics and business intelligence.